Skip Navigation

 The trees of Lake Buttermere

-© All Rights Reserved Mikey B
+© Mikey B

 Situated entirely within the county of Cumbria, the Lake District is a center for outdoor activities such as hiking and mountain biking as well as watersports such as canoeing.
 More sedate water borne activity occurs around Windermere which has a large marina at Bowness.

-The region's main towns are Windermere, Bowness Ambleside, Keswick and Coniston with Kendal and Penrith just outside the National Park.
+The region's main towns are Windermere, Bowness Ambleside, Keswick and Coniston with Kendal and Penrith just outside the national park.
 Langdale is probably the most popular area for hiking and is normally accessed from Ambleside or Coniston.
 Some of the valleys on the periphery especially Eskdale, Wasdale and Ennerdale to the West are less frequented than the main centres and contain some of the most unspoilt scenery.
 Equally quiet but rewarding are Kentmere and Mardale to the East.

 Geography